Table of contents

 Alopecia areata is an autoimmune disease that occurs when your immune system mistakenly attacks the hair follicles in your body.
 Although the attack will cause hair loss, it does not destroy the follicles.
 This means that your hair will grow back once the immune reaction subsides.

 Cold may be a trigger of the condition as more people report being diagnosed in November and other colder months while the fewest reported cases were in May and August.
 Other triggers that can increase risk are stress and physical injury.

 Some patients with other autoimmune diseases, such as multiple sclerosis and rheumatoid arthritis, also have a vitamin D deficiency.
 This has prompted research into vitamin D levels in relation to patients with alopecia areata.
 As of this article, results tend to be inconclusive with some patients showing an association while others do not.

 Those with disorders such as type 1 diabetes are also at higher risk.

-Hair loss unrelated to the autoimmune disease may be caused by a number of factors.
+A number of factors may cause hair loss unrelated to the autoimmune disease.
 Family history in which hair loss occurs with aging is the most common cause of baldness.
 This usually occurs in a predictable pattern in the form of male pattern baldness or female pattern baldness, also called androgenetic alopecia.
-Physical and emotional shock great enough to cause a large amount of stress has been associated with thinning hair although this hair loss is normally temporary.
+Doctors have associated physical and emotional shock great enough to cause a large amount of stress with thinning hair although this hair loss is normally temporary.